 Backup priority for the virtual router.
 Values between 0 and 255 are permitted.
 Priority is proportional to the value entered.
 The values 0 and 255 have special meanings.
 0 disables the virtual router in the event of backup.
 Checks are conducted regularly in order to determine whether the standard connection can be reestablished.
 The interval is determined by the Reconnect-Delay parameter.
 '255' is only accepted when the virtual router address is identical to the address of the interface that is connected to the router.
 If this is not the case, the router will be reported by all other routers in their event logs.
-When the backup connection cannot be established in backup mode, then the virtual router switches completely to the standby mode and attempts to reestablish the standard or backup connection at regular intervals.
+When the backup connection cannot be established in backup mode, then the virtual router switches completely to the standard or backup connection at regular intervals.